rust-lang/book/src/ch04-01-what-is-ownership.md

 #}
 ```

 > *Note:* you may wonder how we are executing this Rust program that doesn't compile.
-We use special tools to simulate Rust as if the borrow checker were disabled, only for educational purposes.
+We use [special tools](https://github.com/cognitive-engineering-lab/aquascope) to simulate Rust as if the borrow checker were disabled, only for educational purposes.

-Rust does not allow programs to manually deallocate memory, so as to avoid these kinds of errors.
+Rust does not allow programs to manually deallocate memory, so as to avoid these kinds of undefined behaviors.

 ### A Box's Owner Manages Deallocation